 Should we look at self-care the way we care for our gardens?

 This got me thinking about how we do this with our bodies and our well-being.
 How many times do you feel like you’re in a real mess, overwhelmed and don’t know where to start?
 We then start to look for quick fixes and get frustrated when we don’t see quick results.
+Or, we keep our paint equivalent in the shed for 3 years, always planning to get started.

 So many things in our lives we accept they take time.
 We don’t expect to plant a seed and for the next day there to be a beautiful plant.
 We never expected to learn to drive or play the piano overnight.
 We know if we leave a garden or a plant without the right care and attention it will struggle to thrive.